BenH11235/XORcism/README.md

 Kasiski's original strategy was looking for repeated strings in the ciphertext.
 He reasoned correctly that if a string repeats in the ciphertext, this is probably a result of the same plaintext bytes being encrypted by the same key bytes, given that the alternative is an unlikely coincidence.

-A related, more modern method is guessing a key length _k_ and then examining the statistical properties of the individual partitions.
+A related, more modern method is guessing a key length $k$ and then examining the statistical properties of the individual partitions.
 If the key guess is correct, the partitions are expected to have statistical properties that they shouldn't otherwise.
 This is because every character in a given partition was encrypted with the same key character.

 To visualize this, consider the extreme case where we know that the original plaintext consisted of a single character, repeated 100 times.
 If we guess a key length of 4, and each of the resulting ciphertext partitions consists of a single character repeated 25 times, we are virtually certain that our key length guess was correct.
 The case where the plaintext character distribution is that of plain English is a less extreme variation of the same principle.
-Two letters picked at random out of _Lord of the Flies_ are not guaranteed to be the same, but are still much likelier than random to be the same (consider e.g. the much-better-than-random chance that we pick the pair (e,e)).
+Two letters picked at random out of _Lord of the Flies_ are not guaranteed to be the same, but are still much likelier than random to be the same (consider e.g. the much-better-than-random chance that we pick the pair $(e,e)$).

 A strategy therefore suggests itself: Iterate over all possible key lengths; count the number of "coincidences" in the resulting partitions -- pairs of letters which are the same; then choose the key length that produces the largest ratio of coincidences (this is called the "kappa value").
 Given that this is widely known to be the correct solution to a solved problem, we expected to be left with strictly an implementation problem.